 Credit Card Fraud is a Real Thing

 Early last year I received a text message that my credit card was suspended due to an allegedly fraudulent transaction.
-I immediately checked my account online and saw that there’s a very small amount transferred to a charity overseas.
+I immediately checked my account online and saw that there was a very small amount transferred to a charity overseas.

 The charity organization is legit.
 The amount was really small to be bothered with.

-But the problem was, I did not make that transaction.
+But the problem was, that I did not make that transaction.

 I immediately requested my card to be canceled and requested a card replacement at the same time.